Magentah/chewie-bot/README.md

 ### Dev Setup

-- Copy config.example.json to config.json and update with your config details.
+- In the /src/ folder, copy config.example.json to config.json and update with your config details.
   ### Secret Key
   - This needs to be a 32 character random string, used for encryption/decryption.
   #### Twitch